ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

   As soon as a job is finished, the next one should start.
 More information on the job handling at DKRZ `here
   <https://docs.dkrz.de/doc/levante/running-jobs/partitions-and-limits.html#levante-partitions-and-limits>`_.

-Submit the batch scripts that will run all recipes.
-Assemble some statistics so that issues with certain recipes can be followed-up, and document this information in the release issue, examples:
+Once all jobs are completed, assemble some statistics so that issues with certain recipes can be followed-up, and document this information in the release issue, such as:

 - number of successfully run recipes
+- number of failed recipes with preprocessor errors (can they be fixed?
+Can the fixes be included in the release?)
-- number of failed recipes with Diagnostic error (can they be fixed?
+- number of failed recipes with diagnostic errors (can they be fixed?
 Can the fixes be included in the release?)
 - number of recipes that are missing data
 - number of recipes that have various other issues (and document them)